 20. Delight your dog with a day of daycare.

-21. Get your pup ready for patio season by brushing up on basic training.
-Your pup will be ready to mind their manners.
+21. Get your pup ready for warmer days by brushing up on patio etiquette.

-22. Visit a bookstore with your dog.
+22. Visit a bookstore with your woofer.
 (Sniff one out in our dog-friendly directory.)

-23. Then snuggle with them on the sofa while you read (or re-read) a fave dog book.
+23. Then snuggle with ’em on the sofa while you read (or re-read) a fave dog book.

 24. After all that lounging, you’ll probably want to make a plan to get your pup bikini ready.
 (Doga, anyone?)